The Bradford spreadsheet that runs your warehouse breaks every time its owner takes a holiday

 Exactly what you get

 You get small, reliable tools that remove the single points of failure in your operation: the spreadsheet only one person understands, the daily re-keying, the manual Monday report.
 Each one reads from and writes to your real systems, validates input, and keeps an audit trail.
-Done well, these tools become the connective tissue between your inventory management software, accounting software and order book, and the same data can feed business intelligence dashboards so the owner sees the operation without anyone rebuilding a sheet.
+Done well, these tools become the connective tissue between your inventory management software, accounting software and order book, and the same data can feed business intelligence (BI) dashboards so the owner sees the operation without anyone rebuilding a sheet.

 How to choose a developer in Bradford